-Using a pumpkin carving template to create a detailed design was much easier than we had expected and our kids loved the result (as did our trick-or-treaters)!
-If you haven't used a carving pattern before, it's pretty simple: you clean out the pumpkin as usual, print out your pattern (if needed, you can resize it on your computer or use a photocopier to get the pattern size that best fits your pumpkin), attach the pattern to the pumpkin with tape, use a nail or piercing tool to make closely spaced pin pricks along the stencil lines, and then use a small knife to carve the pattern - we used the small cutting tools from an inexpensive pumpkin carving kit locally or order a carving kit off of Amazon (affiliate link).
+First of all, if you haven’t used a carving pattern before, it’s pretty simple: you clean out the pumpkin as usual, print out your pattern (if needed, you can resize it on your computer or use a photocopier to get the pattern size that best fits your pumpkin), attach the pattern to the pumpkin with tape, use a nail or piercing tool to make closely spaced pin pricks along the stencil lines, and then use a small knife to carve the pattern.
+You can pick up an inexpensive pumpkin carving kit locally or order a carving kit off of Amazon (affiliate link).

 and the pug pattern:

-Better Homes and Gardens also has a collection of Carving Stencils of Favorite Cat Breeds with breeds such as the Ragdoll cat
+Better Homes and Gardens also has a collection of Carving Stencils of Favorite Cat Breeds with breeds such as Ragdoll, bengal, American shorthair, Persian, and others.

 and this raccoon carving pattern: